kevsiraki/powerappstest/README.md

 4\.
 Notification Clutter Improvements
 -------------------------------------

 Optimize notification handling to reduce clutter and improve the overall notification experience.
-This may involve grouping notifications, prioritizing critical alerts, and providing options for customizing notification settings.s
+This may involve grouping notifications, prioritizing critical alerts, and providing options for customizing notification settings.